CPAN-Security/security.metacpan.org/docs/charter.md

 ### Joining the _CPANSec_

-The _CPANSec_ forum itself is moderated and for invited volunteers.
-To join, please reach out through one of our [public contact points](#public-contact-points).
+The _CPANSec_ has several forums, but the ones that mange embargoed information is moderated and for invited volunteers.
+To join, please reach out through one of the _CPANSec_ [public contact points](#public-contact-points).

 ### Projects